 1. Include an Image of the Cover

-The image draws in readers (and other book review bloggers).
-Yes, they are judging the book by the cover, so choose a good image, not one that’s blurry or fuzzy.
-If you want, directly beneath the cover you can provide the short summary of the story (otherwise known as back cover copy) provided by the publisher.
-See an example of this and a beautiful cover.
+The image draws in readers.
+Yes, they are judging the book by the cover, so choose a good image.
+Not one that’s blurry or fuzzy.
+Directly beneath the cover, provide the short summary of the story (otherwise known as back cover copy) provided by the publisher.

 2. Link to a Purchase Page

-Highlight the cover and link the cover to a purchase page, rather than including the link in the body of your post.
+Highlight the cover and link the cover to a purchase page.
+Don’t just paste the link in the body of your post.
 Additionally, any time you say the book or the title, link those words to a purchase page.
 (Are you an Amazon affiliate who plans on using your affiliate links as purchase links?
 Keep reading to learn how to properly disclose.)

 3. Share What You Loved

 Hint: There is no correct way to structure your book review.